danmactough/node-feedparser/README.md

 ## Changes in v3

-- dropped support for Node 4
+- Dropped support for Node 4
+- Change default behavior to not strip html by default [#264](https://github.com/danmactough/node-feedparser/pull/264)

 ## API